shaovoon/concurrent_permcomb/README.md

 ### Primary motivation

 Upcoming C++17 Concurrent STL algorithms does not include parallel `next_permutation` and `next_combination`. `compute_all_perm` and `compute_all_comb` make use of `next_permutation` and `next_combination` underneath to find all the permutations and combinations.
-Many years ago, I had written parallel library which only deals with integer type but this one can permutes and combines any data types.
+Many years ago, I had written parallel library which only deals with integer type but it exposes many internal workings.
+This one encapsulates the details and can permute/combine with any data types.

 **Note**: Function overload with predicate is available.